 Have travel patterns changed?

 As mentioned, airline demand is variable throughout the week.
-The below chart summarizes the share of TSA checkpoint counts by day of week for the week of April 6 onward (right as traffic bottomed out) and the average for 2019.
+The below chart summarizes the share of TSA checkpoint counts by day of week and the average for 2019.

 As a result of COVID-19, demand has become considerably more variable, with the busiest days (Thursday, Friday, and Sunday) now comprising a larger share of overall traffic than they did before.
 Under normal circumstances airlines price and inventory manage different days and times according to demand; more price-sensitive traffic tended to shift away from the peak days.